Porque te vas: Composition

 "Porque te vas" is a romantic ballad that incorporates elements of funk, disco and pop music, featuring a predominant use of the saxophone.
 Critic Julián Molero of Lafonoteca described the track's instrumentation as "full of self-confidence with almost mocking interventions of the brasses and the crash of the drums releasing unexpected blows".
 Writing for the Spanish edition of Rolling Stone, Miguel Ángel Bargueño wrote that the song possessed "an unruly rhythm and distinctly pop sound".
 In the book Lost in the Grooves: Scram's Capricious Guide to the Music You Missed, authors Kim Cooper and David Smay described the song as: "delicate breezy pop with one of those super-suave catchy tunes".
 The organizers of Festival Europa Sur stated in 2014 that with tracks like "Porque te vas", Jeanette "demonstrated that a canción melódica song can be approached from a pop optic".
 Her vocals have been described as "innocent", "mischievous", "sweet", "sultry" and "angelic".
 Julián Molero felt that Jeanette's voice, "this time moves a bit away from the usual sweetness to become a childish and playful air."

 A love song, "Porque te vas" deals with "the pain of parting."
 Its lyrics "speak of a loss, of an abandonment", and have been described as conveying a "sense of longing".
 Jeanette begins singing: "Hoy en mi ventana brilla el sol y el corazón se pone triste contemplando la ciudad, porque te vas" ("Today the sun shines in my window and the heart gets sad contemplating the city, because you're leaving").
-The refrain features the lyrics: "Todas las promesas de mi amor se irán contigo/Me olvidarás/Me olvidarás/Junto a la estación yo lloraré igual que un niño/Porque te vas" ("All of my love's promises will go with you/You will forget me/You will forget me/Beside the station I will cry like a child/Because you are leaving").
-She is often but mistakenly thought to be singing "¿Por qué te vas?" or "Porqué te vas" ("Why are you leaving?").
-Regarding the confusion, La Voz de Galicia stated in 2016: "that causal conjunction does not contain a question, but an assumption.
+The refrain features the lyrics: "Todas las promesas de mi amor se irán contigo / Me olvidarás / Me olvidarás / Junto a la estación yo lloraré igual que un niño / Porque te vas" ("All of my love's promises will go with you / You will forget me / You will forget me / Beside the station I will cry like a child / Because you are leaving").
+She is often, albeit mistakenly, thought to be singing "¿Por qué te vas?" or "Porqué te vas" ("Why are you leaving?").
+Regarding the confusion, La Voz de Galicia stated in 2016, "[T]hat causal conjunction does not contain a question, but an assumption.
 Come on, she, the abandoned, has assumed it, so the small stripe of the diacritic would be a step back in history.
 And no!
 With all the work that comes from heartbreak."